Regularized Halfspace Depth for Functional Data: Regularized Halfspace Depth

 \end{thm}

-The proof for this result is included in the Appendix.
+{ The proof for this result is included in the supplement.
 A main component of the proof is to establish the Glivenko--Cantelli theorem for the empirical process $\{\hat{P}_n(H_{x,v}): v \in \vv_\ld, x \in \B\}$ indexed by an infinite-dimensional class of halfspaces, where $H_{x,v} \equiv \{ y \in \HH: \langle y-x,v \rangle \geq 0 \}$ denote the closed halfspace with normal vector $v \in \HH$ containing $x \in \HH$ on its boundary.
-Empirical process results for functional depth are challenging to show and have rarely been studied, except for Glivenko--Cantelli and Donsker theorems for spatial depth by \cite{CC14b} where the index set is restricted to some finite dimensional subspace.
-Here, we consider a projection set $\vv_\ld$ containing infinite-dimensional projections, which is more involved.
-The proof consists of showing the total boundedness of $\vv_\ld$ and asymptotic uniform equicontinuity of the stochastic process $\{\hat{P}_n(H_{x,v}): v \in \vv_\ld, x \in \B\}$ (cf.~\autoref{sssec_S1_4_2} of the supplement).
+Empirical process results for infinite-dimensional space are challenging to show except for the results on bracketing numbers of the classes of either smooth or monotone functions by \citet[Section~2.7]{VW96} and Glivenko--Cantelli and Donsker theorems over some finite dimensional subspace by \cite{CC14b}.
+Developing empirical process theory for functional data may not be feasible without such restriction on the class of functions to reasonably small subclasses.
+The main reason is that, in the infinite-dimensional Hilbert space $\HH$, sufficiently small balls (e.g., balls with radius smaller than $\sqrt{2}$) fail to cover the closed unit ball; this implies the closed unit ball in $\HH$ is not only non-totally-bounded \cite[e.g.,][]{mac09, HE15}, but it may also not have a finite covering number.
+As a related discussion, we refer to \cite{Cara00}, showing the closed unit ball in an infinite dimensional Banach space is not a Glivenko-Cantelli class.
+Here, we consider a totally bounded subset $\B$ for such restriction.
+The proof consists of showing the total boundedness of $\vv_\ld$ and asymptotic uniform equicontinuity of the stochastic process $\{\hat{P}_n(H_{x,v}): v \in \vv_\ld, x \in \B\}$ (cf.~Section~S1.4.2 of the supplement), which is more involved than directly applying the covering or bracketing numbers \cite[cf.][Chapter~2]{VW96}.
+Please refer to the respective paragraphs following Theorems~5-6. }